directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson28.md

 {{</alert>}}

 {{<card header="**1st script**">}}
-The woman in the photo looks worn out, clearly overwhelmed by the work in front of her.<br/>
+The woman in the photo looks burned out and is clearly overwhelmed by the work in front of her.<br/>
-She's wearing this pale, light blue jacket with long sleeves, and her long hair is brushed back and draped over her left arm. <br/>
+She's wearing a light blue long-sleeved shirt, and her long brown hair is loose and brushed to the left.<br/>
 On her desk, there's a laptop to the left and a towering stack of thick books and notebooks to the right, almost reaching her shoulder. <br/>
-She's trying to type something on the laptop with her right hand, but her hand is just kind of hovering there above the keyboard, paused.<br/>
+She's trying to type something on the laptop with her right hand, but her hand is just kind of hovering there above the keyboard.<br/>
-Meanwhile, her left elbow is propped up on the desk and she's using that hand to cover her face, eyes shut from sheer exhaustion.<br/>
+Meanwhile, her left elbow is propped up on the desk and she's using that hand to cover her face while she shuts her eyes from sheer exhaustion.<br/>
 <br/>
 The explanation will be long, so I'll pause here.<br/>
 <br/>